By Malinda Geisler, content specialist, AgMRC, Iowa State University.

 - Starting A Dairy Goat Business.
 A Guide for Farmers, Wisconsin Department of Agriculture, Trade and Consumer Protection, 2008.

-- Celebrity Dairy, Siler City, NC - This farm combines goat cheese production with a bed and breakfast.
+- Celebrity Dairy, Siler City, North Carolina - This farm combines goat cheese production with a bed and breakfast.

 - Coonridge Organic Goat Cheese, New Mexico - This 300-acre farm sells cheese from certified organic, free-range goats.

-- Dancing Winds Farm, At Dancing Winds Farm in Minnesota, inadequate labor led the owner to scale back the goat dairy and develop a bed and breakfast.
+- Dancing Winds Farm, Kenyon, Minnesota - Inadequate labor led the owner to scale back the goat dairy and develop a bed and breakfast.

 - FireFlyFarms Organic, Inc., Bittinger, Maryland - This farm's artisan cheeses are all made by hand with milk from their own goats.